jiriklepl/noarr-mpi/README.md

 ## Testing

-To run the tests that verify various aspects of the Noarr MPI abstraction, run the following command:
+To run the tests that verify the type safety of the Noarr MPI abstraction (requires `ctest`), run the following command:

 ```bash
 ./test.sh